 Jackie said her family has been more than supportive as they have gone through so much, and now it’s wonderful to do things together.

 “I feel better, not so tired.
 I can get out and do things I haven’t been able to do in years.
 Eight weeks out from her second surgery, she and her husband, Dave, even went dancing.
 “My husband saw me and said, ‘I didn’t know it was you.
 You’re not limping!’”
 Last week my daughter and I went out on the rail trail together.
 She rollerbladed and I rode my bike,” she said.

 Jackie’s story is just one example of MidMichigan’s advanced technology and expertise that helps MidMichigan physicians see things differently.
-Implant surgery utilizing MRI-based templates is just one of many state-of-the-art options MidMichigan Health offers for treating orthopaedic conditions.
-For help finding an orthopaedic surgeon, call MidMichigan Health Line toll-free at (800) 999-3199 or visit our Find a Doctor page.
+Implant surgery utilizing MRI-based templates is just one of many state-of-the-art options MidMichigan Health offers for treating orthopedic conditions.
+For help finding an orthopedic surgeon, call MidMichigan Health Line toll-free at (800) 999-3199 or visit our Find a Doctor page.